-Brittani R. Orona is an enrolled member of the Hoopa Valley Tribe and is currently a 4th year Ph.D.
-Candidate in Native American Studies with a Designated Emphasis in Human Rights at UC Davis.
-Her dissertation research evaluates Hupa, Yurok, and Karuk perspectives of grassroots activism, traditional ecological knowledge, and environmental health through dam removal efforts and cultural rights movements on the Klamath River Basin.
-Brittani studies how indigenous communities perpetuate their visions of the world through performance, film, museum exhibition, and art in large scale environmental justice movements.
+Brittani R. Orona is an enrolled member of the Hoopa Valley Tribe and received her Ph.D. in Native American Studies with a Designated Emphasis in Human Rights at UC Davis in Spring 2022.
+She is currently an Assistant Professor of American Indian Studies at San Diego State University and Board Secretary for Save California Salmon, an Indigenous led non-profit dedicated to healthy rivers and fisheries in California.
+Her dissertation to manuscript project evaluates Hupa, Yurok, and Karuk perspectives of grassroots activism, traditional ecological knowledge, and environmental health through dam removal efforts and cultural rights movements on the Klamath River Basin.
+Brittani studies how Indigenous communities perpetuate their visions of the world through performance, film, museum exhibition, and art in large scale environmental justice movements.

-Academically and professionally, she is engaged in repatriation, indigenous law, cultural resources management, indigenous environmental justice, and environmental history as they relate to California Indian Tribes and indigenous communities internationally.
-She is a proud third generation graduate of Humboldt State University (B.A.
+Academically and professionally, she is engaged in repatriation, Indigenous law, cultural resources management, Indigenous environmental justice, and environmental history as they relate to California Indian Tribes and indigenous communities internationally.
+She is a proud third generation graduate of Cal Poly Humboldt (B.A.
 History) and Sacramento State University (M.A.
 Public History).

 Fellow at a Glance